In former songs, aroused and angry, I’d thought to beat the alarum, and urge relentless war,

 I draw near, bend down, and touch lightly with my lips the white face in the coffin.

-The dead, our young men, so handsome, so joyous, taken from us.
+But the dead, our young men, so handsome, so joyous, taken from us,

 They themselves were fully at rest, they suffer’d not.